James MacMillan: Career

-In October 2025 he was nominated for two Ivor Novello Awards for his piece Concerto for Orchestra and Timotheus, Bacchus and Cecilia.

 Influences

 MacMillan's music is infused with the spiritual and the political.
 His Catholic faith has inspired many of his sacred works, including a Magnificat (1999) and several Masses.
 This central strand of his life and compositions was marked by the BBC Symphony Orchestra in 2005, with a survey of his music titled From Darkness into Light.
 MacMillan and his wife are lay Dominicans, and he has collaborated with Michael Symmons Roberts, a Catholic poet.

 MacMillan has also collaborated with Rowan Williams, then the Anglican Archbishop of Canterbury.
 Perhaps his most political work is Cantos Sagrados (1990), a setting of Latin American poetry by Ariel Dorfman and Ana Maria Mendoza, combining elements of liberation theology with more conventional religious texts.
 MacMillan said that his aim in writing this work was to emphasise 'a deeper solidarity with the poor of that subcontinent' in the context of political repression.

 Scottish traditional music has also had a profound musical influence, and is frequently discernible in his works.
 When the Scottish Parliament reconvened in 1999 after 292 years, a fanfare by MacMillan accompanied Elizabeth II into the parliamentary chamber.
 Weeks after the opening ceremony, MacMillan launched a vigorous attack on sectarianism in Scotland, particularly anti-Catholicism, in a speech titled "Scotland's Shame".

 His choral work Mass (2000) was commissioned by Westminster Cathedral and contains sections which the congregation may join in singing.
 Similarly, the St Anne's Mass and Galloway Mass do not require advanced musicianship, being designed to be taught to a congregation.

 One of his most important commissions (by the Catholic Bishops' Conference of England & Wales and of Scotland) was for a new Mass setting for choir and congregation to be sung at two of the three Masses Pope Benedict XVI celebrated during his apostolic and state visit to Great Britain in 2010.
 First sung at Mass at Bellahouston Park, Glasgow, on 16 September, it was sung again at the Mass and beatification of John Henry Newman at Cofton Park, Birmingham, on 19 September.
 MacMillan was also commissioned to write a setting of the text Tu es Petrus (Matthew 16:18) for the Pope's entry at Mass at Westminster Cathedral on 18 September.

 BBC Radio 4 broadcast in 2020–2021 Faith in Music, Macmillan's examination of religious faith in the work of seven composers from Thomas Tallis to Leonard Bernstein.